 Bill Bynum: The priorities are consistent across the Mississippi Delta.
 We recently met with the leadership of Alabama State University (ASU) in Montgomery and quality, affordable housing is a major need.
 In some of the neighborhoods surrounding HBCU campuses, there are blighted properties that bring undesirable elements like crime, and that is a priority that we’re working on.

 Another is the need for jobs and one of the things we do is support small businesses.
-The gap between white and Black entrepreneurs is 3:1 and the more we can support Black-owned businesses, which you will likely find near HBCU campuses, the more we can create wealth.
+The gap between white and Black entrepreneurs is 3:1 and the average white American family's net-worth is almost ten times greater than that of an African American family.
+The more we can support Black-owned businesses, which you will likely find near HBCU campuses, the more we can create wealth.

 Access to grocery stores is another issue, and we’ve heard stories of students who are on campus during seasonal breaks and can’t find healthy food because there are no nearby grocery stores that sell fresh produce.
 These are all areas that align with HOPE’s capabilities and that we have experience in.